 Giving & Stewardship

-Our church welcomes donations of stocks and mutual funds.
-If securities have been held for more than one year and are donated directly to the church, the donor is able to deduct the full fair market value of the securities and avoid paying any capital gain tax.
-If, however, the securities are sold first and then the proceeds are given to the church, the donor still has to pay capital gain taxes to the Internal Revenue Service (I.R.S.).
-A little planning in this area can help you take full advantage of the tax benefits allowed by the government.
-Please contact Michael Miles or Scott Landon for help with this.
+Our church welcomes gifts of stocks and mutual funds.
+If securities have been held for more than one year and are donated directly to the church, you are able to deduct the fair market value of the securities and avoid capital gains tax.
+If, however, the securities are sold first and then the proceeds are given to the church, the donor must pay capital gains tax.
+A little planning can help you take full advantage of the tax benefits allowed by the government.

-Many companies allow their employees to make donations to charitable organizations through payroll deductions, and they often match the gift dollar for dollar.
+Many companies allow employees to make donations to charitable organizations through payroll deductions, and often match the gift dollar for dollar.
 Ask your company's Human Resources, Matching Gift, or Payroll department if the company has a matching gift program.
-The church is listed as an approved tax-exempt organization by the I.R.S. under section 501(c)(3).
+The church is listed as an approved tax-exempt organization by the IRS under section 501(c)(3).

 Personal Property (Gifts-in-Kind)

 We accept gifts-in-kind (GIK), such as vehicles, equipment, and supplies, that we can use in our ministry.
 Contact Sheree Brugmann to discuss possible GIK donations.
 If we accept the gift, the church will provide a letter stating the nature of the gift but it is the donor's responsibility to assess and document the value of the gift for tax purposes.
 GIK are not included on quarterly statements from the church.

 A charitable gift can be given through your will or other estate plan.
 The gift can be used to honor the Lord from the financial increase He has given you during your lifetime (Proverbs 3:9-10).
 If you choose to include the church in your will or estate plan, please let your attorney know our church name and address.

 "In Memory of..." and "In Honor of..."
 Tribute Gifts